cubefs/cubefs/docs/source/overview/introduction.md

 Based on the [CSI plugin](../user-guide/k8s.md), CubeFS can be quickly used on Kubernetes.

-## Use Cases
+## Application Scenarios

 As a cloud-native distributed storage platform, CubeFS provides multiple access protocols, so it has a wide range of use cases.
-Below are some typical use cases:
+Below are some typical cases:

 ### Big Data Analytics